dstanecki/zillow-housing-forecast/README.md

 ## Contributing

-Due to the need for an individual AzureAI API Key, a recaptcha secret key, CloudFlare tunnel configuration, and external Helm charts, deploying on your local machine would require lengthy configuration.
+This project depends on a number of external services (AzureAI, Redis, Cloudflare, ReCAPTCHA, etc.), so local deployment requires some manual configuration.

 ## License